ERYRI SNOWDONIA - BORN OUT OF FIRE - SCULPTED BY ICE - SHROUDED IN LEGEND

 The Welsh name for Snowdon is Yr Wyddfa (the barrow) reflecting the myth that the mountain is the cairn marking the burial site of Rhitta Gawr, a giant who was defeated by King Arthur and his men.
 The Arthurian legends are very much connected to this region with many believing that the character of Merlin has its roots in much older tales of a druid from Anglesey.

 On the eastern flanks of Snowdon, in Cwm Dyli, lies Llyn Glaslyn (The Blue Lake), home of the mythical water monster Afanc and the legendary resting place of the sword Excalibur, thrown there by Sir Bedivere before King Arthur’s final journey to the mystical island of Avalon.

-With their ancient Celtic kings, wizards, giants, water monsters and the Tylwyth Teg (fairy folk), Snowdonia’s rich myths and legends mirror the incredible story of an ancient land born of fire and ice that has been the inspiration behind our journey to create Eryri Snowdonia Gin - The Spirit of the Welsh Mountains.
+With their ancient Celtic kings, wizards, giants, water monsters and the Tylwyth Teg (fairy folk), Snowdonia’s rich myths and legends mirror the incredible story of an ancient land born of fire and ice that has been the inspiration behind our journey to create Eryri Snowdonia Gin.

 Be the first to get amazing gin offers and updates

 Don't miss out, we'll send exclusive gin offers and updates straight to your inbox